-Now you’ve decided you want to be a Magic: The Gathering content creator (yay!), but figuring out how to use the various video platforms and social media to help build your community can be difficult.
+So you’ve decided you want to be a Magic: The Gathering content creator—yay!
+But figuring out how to use social media and the various video platforms to help build your community can be difficult.
 You have the content down, but what about the context?
 One important tip is to post content to each platform natively and intentionally.
-This means creating content that’s not just unique and engaging, but tailored for whatever platform you’re using.
-Different social media platforms may attract different audiences or serve different purposes, and you want your content to be crafted to appeal to those communities.
+This means creating content that’s not just unique and engaging, but tailored for the specific platform you’re using.
+Different social media platforms may attract different audiences or serve different purposes, and your content should be crafted to appeal to those communities.

 “You have to think about each different social media platform as a different content platform.” —Sean Plott (aka Day9)

 Magic content can be found in every medium and on every social platform available.
 We will be covering just the few big ones in this guide, focusing on video content and community building, but the tips and philosophies should help you make the most of any platform you want to try.

 Twitch, Mixer, and YouTube Live may be great platforms to get eyes on your content while simultaneously building your community.
 Livestreaming services are generally geared toward long-form gameplay and chat interactions.
 We’ve found the key to getting more viewers is two-fold: interesting content and a consistent channel.
 “Content” in this case means both the game being played and the person playing the game.
 Since these platforms have tons of active broadcasters—Twitch, for example, averages more than 3.4 million—you want to make it easy for your viewers to find you, and you also need to capture their attention enough to stick around.